jassler/Bondareva/python/readme.md

 {{3,4}, {1,2}} => (1, 1)
 ```

-With `find_min_balanced.py` you can enter your coalitions line by line and additionaly find out, if your collection is weakly balanced, minimal balanced, balanced, or not balanced.
+With `find_min_balanced.py` you can enter your coalitions line by line and additionally find out, if your collection is weakly balanced, minimal balanced, balanced, or not balanced.

 ```
 Coalition #1: 1